BezNazweq/Game-Liblary/README.md

 # Game-Liblary

 Game Liblary is a website where u can play some games.
-At this moemnt my website have one game- catch the ball but i will add games in future updates.
+Now my game have two games -catch the ball and -memory game but i will add more games in future updates.